 The inactive ingredients in Qsymia are: methylcellulose, sucrose, starch, microcrystalline cellulose, ethylcellulose, povidone, gelatin, talc, titanium dioxide, FD&C Blue #1, FD&C Red #3, FD&C Yellow #5 and #6, and pharmaceutical black and white inks.

 How does Qsymia work?

-The two active ingredients in Qsymia have different effects on the body, but work together to produce a uniquely effective weight loss medication.
+The pill’s two active ingredients in work together to produce a uniquely effective weight loss medication.

 Phentermine works as a central nervous system stimulant to activate a “fight or flight” -like response.
 Like amphetamines, phentermine sends signals to the brain to suppress huger and boost energy.
 These biological changes help humans evade danger in stressful situations, but the same reactions can also promote weight loss.
 With less appetite and more energy, it’s easier to eat reasonable portions and exercise regularly.
 So, phentermine is a highly-effective weight loss medication.